Aamir3644/Car-Rental-Management-System/Angular.md

 >> To create a new angular project
 * ng new web-app
-(Above Command will create a project without module.ts file)
+ (This Command will create a project without module.ts file)
 * ng new web-app --no-standalone
-(Above Command will create a project with module.ts file)
+ (This Command will create a project with module.ts file)

 >> To run the project
 * ng serve